Who Is Killing the Great Chefs of Europe?: Release

 The film was distributed by Warner Bros. and produced by Lorimar.
 Warner Communications acquired Lorimar in 1989 and now owns the rights to the film.

 Reception

-The film received critical acclaim and currently has a fresh 73% rating on Rotten Tomatoes from 11 reviews.
+The film received critical acclaim and currently has a fresh 77% rating on Rotten Tomatoes from 13 reviews.
 Roger Ebert called it "a light, silly entertainment with class."

+On the other hand, Stanley Kauffmann of The New Republic wrote 'Who ls Killing the Great Chefs of Europe?
+(Warner Bros.) is one more attempt to get fun out of homicide, an idea that sometimes succeeds but doesn't here because the script lacks focus, brightness, and pace, and the direction limps along after it.'.

 Awards

 Morley won Best Supporting Actor at the 1978 Los Angeles Film Critics Association Awards (1978) and at the National Society of Film Critics Awards (1979).
 He was also nominated for a Golden Globe for Best Motion Picture Actor in a Supporting Role along with Bisset for Best Motion Picture Actress (1979).